apache/spark/BREEZE.rst

           image building time in production image and at container entering time for CI image.
           This can be a GitHub branch like master or v1-10-test, or a tag like 2.0.0a1.

+  --installation-method INSTALLATION_METHOD
+          Method of installing airflow - either from the sources ('.') or from package 'apache-airflow' to install from PyPI.
+Default in Breeze is to install from sources.
+One of:

+                 . apache-airflow

   --no-rbac-ui
           Disables RBAC UI when Airflow 1.10.* is installed.